smashedr/ai-chat-server/README.md

 ## Client

-To send System Instructions from the client add them to the body.
+To send System Instructions from the client, add them to the body.

 ```typescript
 const chat = new Chat({